mkst/sssv/README.md

 This is the code for the language select, intro cinematics and not much else.

+**Note:** In the EU ROM this section is compiled without optimisation!

 ### Overlay2

 Overlay2 contains the core Space Station Silicon Valley game logic.